moccalotto/kaos/_campaign/society.md

 rank: 0
 ---

+## Estara

+### There is no light

+The ring mountain auria illuminates and heats all of Estara at all times;
+this means that there is no night, dawn, dusk or day.

+The farther away you get from the ring mountains, the colder it gets and the less light you can see from the right mountains.
+On the Vast White however the permanent layer more than compensates for lower light intensity.
+In fact, it is extremely important to protect your eyes while on the Vast White.

 ## Arion

 Arion is an alliance of free city states.
 All citizens of the Arion alliance are free;